-Water, plumbing and bathroom fittings Repair category: 2 Notes: The plumbing and fittings appeared in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
-Soft skirting was noted to the bathroom adjacent to the shower bath.
-Moisture meter readings taken on the date of inspection were found to be within acceptable limits.
+Water, plumbing and bathroom fittings Repair category: Notes: The plumbing and fittings appeared in serviceable condition but was not tested.
+The sanitary fittings appeared in fair order consistent with age.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.

-Heating and hot water
+Heating and hot water er

 Repair category:

 Notes: There is an electric heating system provided.
 This was not tested.